gbusch/Azure_HowTos/databricks_in_vscode.md

     //  Optional command - could add your own environment.yml file here (you must keep --name the same)
     // "postCreateCommand": "conda env update --file environment.yml --name dbconnect",

-    // Rather than storing/committing your bearer token here we recommend using a local variable and passing thru "DATABRICKS_API_TOKEN": "${localEnv:DatabricksToken}",
-    // You can manually set these as environment variables if you prefer "containerEnv": {
+    "containerEnv": {
         "DATABRICKS_ADDRESS": "<your databricks cluster address>",
-        "DATABRICKS_API_TOKEN": "<your API token>",
         "DATABRICKS_CLUSTER_ID": "<your cluster ID>",
         "DATABRICKS_ORG_ID": "<your org ID>",
         "DATABRICKS_PORT": "8787"